mui/material-ui/docs/data/base/getting-started/customization/customization.md

 You can use this object to style your component.

+**Note:** If you want to use a third-party library's component as slot, automatically propagating the `ownerState` may create issues, for e.g. you may receive a warning: "React does not recognize the ownerState prop on a DOM element.".
+If you want to use the `ownerState` in order to propagate some props to the component, you can create a wrapper around it and do so.
+However, if you just want to replace the slot and don't want to bother to handle the `ownerState`, you can use the `createSlot` util:

+{{"demo": "CreateSlot.js", "defaultCodeOpen": true}}

 ### Customizing slot props

 Use the `slotProps` prop to customize the inner component props.